MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/create-dashboard.md

 ---
-title: "Create a dashboard (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces"
+title: "Create a dashboard (model-driven apps)""
-description: "Organization-owned dashboards can be created by using the Microsoft Dataverse web services (SDK) or by customizing the form in Dataverse by editing the customizations.xml file." # 115-145 characters including spaces.
-This abstract displays in the search result." ms.date: 04/01/2022 ms.topic: article
+description: "Organization-owned dashboards can be created by using the Microsoft Dataverse web services (SDK) or by customizing the form in Dataverse by editing the customizations.xml file."" ms.date: 04/01/2022 ms.topic: article
 author: sriharibs-msft